-65. The lack of competition at network level (horizontal competition) is the core problem in the market and favours continuing Principle 3 as the guide for the choice of remedies in the market for access and call origination on the mobile network.
+75. The lack of competition at network level (horizontal competition) is the core problem in the market and favours continuing Principle 3 as the guide for the choice of remedies in the market for access and call origination on the mobile network.

-66. In the decisions of 23 January 2006, 5 August 2010 and 1 July 2016, Nkom has facilitated that infrastructure investments can take place gradually through access to established infrastructure at different levels (ladder of investment).
+76. In the decisions of 23 January 2006, 5 August 2010 and 1 July 2016, Nkom has facilitated that infrastructure investments can take place gradually through access to established infrastructure at different levels (ladder of investment).
 It is not likely, however, that operators that currently have MVNO access or a service provider agreement will climb the ladder of investment to become full-blown infrastructure owners.
-Climbing from service provider access to MVNO access is probably more relevant. eRate is an example of an operator that has climbed from service provider access to MVNO access and facilitates other access buyers.
+Climbing from service provider access to MVNO access is probably more relevant. eRate is an example of an operator that has climbed from service provider access to MVNO access after the decision of 1 July 2016. eRate resells wholesale access and facilitates other access buyers.
 In this way, the company contributes to competition to offer wholesale access, even though the company itself also relies on buying access to the radio network.
+MVNOs has their own service plattforms and more and thus better conditions for developing new and innovative services for their end users than service providers, see chapter 7.1.3 of the decision for more detailend information.
 Nkom believes the regulation should continue to safeguard the ladder of investment, in order to facilitate that more operators can contribute to competition based on varying degrees of proprietary infrastructure.

-67. In the long term, MVNO operators and service providers will also be potential customer groups for a third network.
+77. In the long term, MVNO operators and service providers will also be potential customer groups for a third network.
 Investments in infrastructure entail major sunk costs for network owners.
 However, the marginal costs for the network owners are low within the network's capacity.
 The primary financial interests of the network owners are therefore to generate revenues in the network in the form of high traffic volume.
 It will be most profitable for a network owner to have its own retail customers, but on the other hand, the sale of wholesale access will be a faster way of filling up the network with traffic.
 MVNOs and service providers could thereby become important customers for the establishment of a third network.
 In the absence of efficient competition in providing access to networks, Nkom is of the view that this factor also warrants enabling buyers of access to have adequate conditions for being in the market.
 In terms of choice of regulatory principle, this entails that regulation must also take Principle 2 into account.